LIAAD: Lightweight Attentive Angular Distillation for Large-scale Age-Invariant Face Recognition

 \section{Conclusions}

-This paper presents a novel Attentive Angular Distillation paradigm for age-invariant open-set face recognition.
-By adopting the proposed Age-invariant Attentive and Angular Distillation Losses for the distillation of feature embedding process, the student network can absorb the knowledge of the teacher's hypersphere and age-invariant attention in an relaxing and efficient manners.
-These learned knowledge can be flexibly adopted even when the testing classes are different from the training ones.
-Evaluation in both small- and large-scale protocols showed the advantages of the proposed AAD framework.
+This paper has presented the novel Lighweight Attentive Angular Distillation paradigm for age-invariant open-set face recognition.
+Our approach aims to strengthen the lightweight student networks as powerful as their teachers.
+Particularly, by adopting the proposed Age-invariant Attentive and Angular Distillation Losses for the distillation of feature embedding process, the student network can absorb the knowledge of the teacher's hypersphere and age-invariant attention in an efficient manners.
+These learned knowledges can be flexibly adopted even when the testing classes are different from the training ones.
+The intensive evaluation in both small-scale and large-scale protocols have showed the advantages of the proposed LIAAD framework.